Jonathan India Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is 23rd in the league with a collective 8.2 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings compiled by the Braves pitching staff ranks 23rd in MLB.

-- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.15).
+- The Braves have the seventh-ranked team ERA among all MLB pitching staffs (3.73).

-- Braves pitchers combine to allow the third-fewest home runs in baseball (six total, 0.7 per game).
+- Braves pitchers combine to allow the eighth-fewest home runs in baseball (nine total, 0.8 per game).

-- The Braves will look to Elder (1-0) in his second start of the season.
+- Wright starts for the first time this season for the Braves.

-- In his last appearance on Wednesday, the righty tossed six scoreless innings against the St. Louis Cardinals while surrendering two hits.
+- The 27-year-old righty last appeared Wednesday, Oct.
+12 against the Philadelphia Phillies, when he started and went six scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.